zanza00/random-animal/readme.md

 # Random Animals
-_It's for someone speshial who can't decide which animal is in that specific moment_
+_It's for someone speshial who can't decide which animal is in that specific moment, I Love You_

 ##Why